Jane Austen College: Qualifications offered

-The school offers a range of GCSEs with core subjects comprising English, maths, science, PE, humanities, and modern foreign languages as well as options including Latin, engineering, dance, drama, business studies and computer science.
+The school offers a range of GCSEs with core subjects comprising English, maths, science, PE, humanities, and modern foreign languages as well as options including drama, business studies and computer science.
 Further qualifications such as the Arts Awards or Duke of Edinburgh's Award are also available through the school's electives programme.

 A Level options at the sixth form focus on arts, English, drama, and the humanities, and there is a reciprocal arrangement with nearby Sir Isaac Newton Sixth Form for students who wish to study science, psychology, computer science or maths.
 In 2018, 88% of A Level students achieved an A* - C grade.
+In 2025, students achieved 35% A*-A and 90% A*-C overall at A-Level.

 Physical education

 Pupils travel to the University of East Anglia or The Hewett Academy for sports lessons and some electives.
 The facilities available at those sites allow teaching of units such as football, hockey, netball and swimming.
 In 2018 the Eileen Ash Sports Hall was opened on the edge of The Hewett Academy site for use by Jane Austen College.